 Furthermore, you could add a tbsp of honey.
 Honey helps increase iron levels by 20%!

 Cacao powder and chocolate are also excellent dietary sources of iron.

 Other foods with more iron than a banana

-Vegetables have iron
+Vegetables rich in iron are:

 - spinach (2.7 mg),

 Seeds are also good dietary sources of iron:

 Dried fruits with decent amounts of iron are: